 For an obsessed person, it’s always worth it.

 The uncomfortable truth is that most people don’t give a shit.
-For example, it’s absolutely shocking that the common paradigm for engineers at Google is to come in at 11am and leave at 4pm.
-In no world can you be working 5 hours a day and be giving a shit, and so the conclusion is that very little meaningful work gets done at Google.
+For example, it’s absolutely shocking that the common paradigm for engineers at big companies is to come in at 11am and leave at 4pm.
+In no world can you be working 5 hours a day and be giving a shit, and so the conclusion is that very little meaningful work gets done at big companies.
 Maybe a bit of a hyperbole, but not far from the truth.
 That culture is broken.

 One of the worst trends in Silicon Valley is conflating the company’s culture with the company’s cosmetics.
 The flexible work hours, open desk layout, office designs, lack of office attires, and perks often paint the picture of the culture of the company.
 But that’s absolutely silly—no perk tells me anything meaningful about the company, other than how comfortable with spending money they are.
 The company is the culture.